There are plenty of left behinds at one of Alan’s rental properties, and, as a favor, I am working overtime to get things cleaned up.

 When you are wise you aren’t surprised by anything.

 The Sandia Peak Tram has been with us fifty years.

 According to our tram operator there are 600,000 patrons each year and the only time the tram shuts down is when the wind blows over fifty miles per hour or threatening lightning storms are close.

-The idea for the tram came from a man named Robert Nordstrum and his friend Ben Abruzzo.
+The idea for the tram came from a man named Robert Nordstrum, and his friend Ben Abruzzo.
 Mr. Nordstrum went to Europe and decided to bring a tram to Albuquerque.
 There were technical challenges but the tram has become a part of our community.
-Abruzzo started the Albuquerque Balloon Festival that maintains a world reputation and brings thousands to the city in the fall.
+Abruzzo started the Albuquerque Balloon Festival that maintains a world reputation and brings thousands to the city each fall.